haowern98/readme/README.md

 ``[Leave From Session]``: Must be equal to ``[Leave To Session]``.
 Can only be ``"I Session", "II Session", "Whole Day"``\
 ``[Leave To Session]``: Must be equal to ``[Leave From Session]``.
 Can only be ``"I Session", "II Session", "Whole Day"``\
 `[Leave Units]`: The number of leave units being taken (e.g., 0.50)\
-``[Leave Reason]``: Optional field
+``[Leave Reason]``: Optional field - reason of leave

 #### Special Requirements for Leave Alteration Email Requests
 For leave alteration requests to work, there must already be an existing leave created.
-The alteration request must reference the original leave details (Leave Type, Original Start Date, Original End Date).
+Additionally, the leave alteration email must include the same leave application number and refer to the same employee code as the original request.

+## Workflow

 add section saying name has to be from the name for calendar list